 The bill H. 4141 aims to amend Section 40-18-70 of the South Carolina Code of Laws, which outlines the requirements for private investigation licensure.
 The key change introduced by this bill is the inclusion of experience gained in military service as a valid qualification for licensure.
-Specifically, it allows individuals who have served in the United States Armed Forces in roles with investigation duties to count this experience towards the three years required for licensure as a private investigator.
+Specifically, it allows individuals to qualify for a private investigator license if they have at least three years of experience as an investigator or in a role with investigation duties while serving in the United States Armed Forces.

-Additionally, the bill modifies the language regarding the issuance of licenses by the South Carolina Law Enforcement Division (SLED), changing "may" to "must" in the context of issuing licenses to qualified applicants.
-This emphasizes the obligation of SLED to issue licenses to those who meet the specified criteria, which include age, education, citizenship, moral character, and experience.
-The bill is set to take effect upon approval by the Governor.
+Additionally, the bill modifies the language regarding the issuance of licenses by the South Carolina Law Enforcement Division (SLED), changing "may" to "must" in the context of issuing licenses to eligible applicants.
+The overall intent of the bill is to broaden the pool of candidates eligible for private investigator licensure by recognizing military experience as a relevant qualification, thereby enhancing the opportunities for veterans transitioning to civilian careers in private investigation.
+The bill will take effect upon approval by the Governor.

 Statutes affected: